Top Oz Tours offers a great range of Salzburg tours and experiences. You can browse the options here.

 Some of us find it hard to separate Salzburg from Hollywood’s The Sound of Music.

-Here are ten of the best things to do in Salzburg on a first visit.
+Here’s a checklist of our top ten things to do in Salzburg on a first visit.

 1. Stroll through the Altstadt